AndrewOhyara/css-custom-vscripts/multijump_vscript/README.md

 ## In-game chat commands
 You can customize the addon without opening the config file (unless it's a replicated config such as "JumpForce").

-There are commands for clients and for the host.
+There are commands for clients and the host.

 Type "!" or "/" and then the name of the command.